10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, SNAP, YHOO, SHAK, TSLA)

 Here is what you need to know.

-Fed rate hike odds zoom higher.
-World Interest Rate Probability data provided by Bloomberg shows an 86% chance the Fed raises its key interest rate 25 basis points at its March meeting.
+Fed rate-hike odds zoom higher.
+World Interest Rate Probability data provided by Bloomberg shows an 86% chance the Fed raises its key interest rate by 25 basis points at its March meeting.
 That's up from 50% on Tuesday.

 Snap is going public.
-The social media company priced its initial public offering at $17 per share, valuing it at $23.8 billion.
-Shares will trade under the ticker "SNAP."
+The social-media company priced its initial public offering at $17 a share, valuing it at $23.8 billion.
+Shares will trade under the ticker SNAP.

 Evan Spiegel is receiving a monster payday.
 Snap's CEO will rake in about $4.49 billion when the company goes public on Thursday morning.
-Bobby Murphy, the company's cofounder and CTO, will earn about $3.86 billion.
+Bobby Murphy, the company's cofounder and chief technology, will earn about $3.86 billion.

 Marissa Mayer won't get her 2016 bonus.
 Yahoo's board of directors have decided to forgo CEO Marissa Mayer's 2016 bonus following the results of an internal investigation of how the company's massive hacks were handled.
 Mayer voluntarily gave up her 2017 bonus and equity grants.

 Shake Shack same-store sales whiff.
-The burger chain announced adjusted earnings of $0.09 per share, matching estimates, but said that same-shack sales in stores open at least two years rose 1.6%, well shy of the 2.6% gain that Wall Street was expecting.
+The burger chain announced adjusted earnings of $0.09 a share, matching estimates, but said same-shack sales, or sales in stores open at least two years, rose 1.6%, well shy of the 2.6% gain that Wall Street was expecting.

 US economic data is light.
 Initial jobless claims will be released at 8:30 a.m.
 ET.
 The US 10-year yield is up 2 basis points at 2.47%.